IanDxSSXX/ReNest/README.md

 ```
 ## 🔆 Advanced

-* This is the part where we write react like SwiftUI and offer some great features!
+* This is the part where we write react like SwiftUI and get to know some **cool** features!

 ### Class Component